How to Use Rit DyeMore Synthetic Dye

 On the glitz sequin fabric, the sequins dyed a lighter purple, while the backing became darker.
 It took a while for the sequins to dye even though they’re nylon.

 The ripstop dyed a dark purple, but the edges curled tightly when hot, so it didn’t dye evenly.
+The water repellent coating on the back of the ripstop dyed lighter.

 The power mesh is 90% nylon and 10% spandex, but unlike the stretch lace, it dyed a nice medium purple.